 - You’ll also have developed a strong ability to employ critical reasoning and research.

 - You could earn national recognition for your achievements—nearly every year, at least one WSU honors student’s research is published in a scholarly journal.

 - An Honors College certificate can open doors to prestigious graduate and professional programs nationwide.

 Making the grade

-Admission to the Honors College is very competitive, but there’s more to it than grades and test scores.
+Admission to the Honors College is very competitive, but there’s more to it than grades or test scores.

 The Honors admission committee also considers the rigor of your high school course work, your response to the Honors essay question, and other factors that are included in the Honors College application.